zfdupont/xacto/README.md

 ## Task VI: Transaction Manager

-Probably the next easiest module to implement is the transaction manager, which is responsible for creating, committing, and aborting transactions.
+The transaction manager is responsible for creating, committing, and aborting transactions.
 The various functions that have to be implemented are specified in `transaction.h` header file.